 However, this business model is not only popular in the U.S. It has become the go-to option for many expanding businesses around the globe, given the many perks it offers entrepreneurs and franchisors.

-Some of the benefits of franchising are tested products and services, a well-established business model, brand recognition, and other perks mentioned in our blogs.
+benefits of franchising are tested products and services, a well-established business model, brand recognition, and other perks mentioned in our blogs.

 But how did franchising become the system that many business owners use to expand their businesses, which numerous entrepreneurs turn to for great business opportunities?
 Well, it all started a very long time ago.